Frenchpark: French Park

 The ancestral seat of the Barons de Freyne was French Park, also known as French Park House, on the outskirts of Frenchpark village in County Roscommon.
 The manor house, originally built in the mid-17th century before being rebuilt in the Georgian style in the 18th century, was demolished after the sale of the estate by the 7th Baron de Freyne to the Irish Land Commission in 1952.
-The Land Commission removed the roof of the buildings in 1953 and eventually demolished the remaining structures in ca 1975.
+The Land Commission removed the roof of the buildings in 1953 and eventually demolished the remaining structures in c.
+1975.
 The present Lord de Freyne lives with his wife and family at Putney in the London Borough of Wandsworth.

 A distant cousin of the de Freynes was Charlotte Despard (née French) (1844–1939), a scion of the French family of High Lake, a British-born, later Irish-based suffragist, novelist and Sinn Féin activist.
 Despard spent a lot of time at French Park where her father was born.
 In 1908 she joined with Hanna Sheehy-Skeffington and Margaret Cousins to form the Irish Women's Franchise League.
 She urged members to boycott the 1911 Census and withhold taxes and provided financial support to workers during the Dublin labour disputes.

-In 1909 Despard met Mahatma Gandhi and was influenced for a time by his theory of passive resistance.
-She moved to Dublin after the First World War and was bitterly critical of her brother, Field Marshal The 1st Viscount French, the Lord Lieutenant of Ireland in 1919–21, who, unsurprisingly, tended to ignore her.
+In 1909, Despard met Mahatma Gandhi and was influenced for a time by his theory of passive resistance.
+She moved to Dublin after the First World War and was bitterly critical of her brother, Field Marshal John French, 1st Viscount French, the Lord Lieutenant of Ireland in 1919–21, who tended to ignore her.
 Lord French had previously served as the United Kingdom's Commander-in-Chief, Home Forces, during the First World War.

-During the Irish War of Independence, together with Maud Gonne, she formed the Women's Prisoners' Defence League to support Republican prisoners.
-As a member of Cumann na mBan she opposed the Anglo-Irish Treaty, and was imprisoned by the new Government of the Irish Free State during the Irish Civil War.
+During the Irish War of Independence, together with Maud Gonne, Despard formed the Women's Prisoners' Defence League to support Republican prisoners.
+As a member of Cumann na mBan, she opposed the Anglo-Irish Treaty and was imprisoned by the new Government of the Irish Free State during the Irish Civil War.
 She is buried in the Republican Plot at Glasnevin Cemetery, Dublin.

 Market House

 The market house is in the centre of Frenchpark, on the main street and was constructed circa 1840.
 The market house was a place where people went to sell their cattle and farm produce (vegetables, potatoes and oats).
 On market day, which was always on a Thursday, they would trade, buy and sell.
 There was a large weighing scales outside the building.
 Unsold goods were stored in the building.
 The first electricity was generated for Frenchpark from this building.
-A film was made in the market house about 'The Hanging of Robert Emmett'.
+A film was made in the market house about "The Hanging of Robert Emmett".
 The building is now empty and is surrounded by high railings.